allenhurff/cie-titan-madr/docs/adr/0006-authentication-and-authorization.md

-# ADR 6: API Documentation
+# ADR 6: Authorization and Authentication

 ## Context and Problem Statement

+*   How will you handle authorization and authentication?
-* How will you provide documentation for API consumers?
+*   How will you differentiate between the various types of roles?
+*   How would you manage access and security on the API level to restrict access to other team data?

 ## Decision Drivers <!-- optional -->